intel-analytics/ipex-llm/docs/docs/ProgrammingGuide/run-on-k8s.md

 Spark can run on clusters managed by Kubernetes.
-This feature makes use of native Kubernetes scheduler that has been added to Spark 2.3.now As a deep learning library for Apache
+This feature makes use of native Kubernetes scheduler that has been added to Spark 2.3.
+Now as a deep learning library for Apache
 Spark, BigDL can also run on Kubernetes by leveraging Spark on Kubernetes.

 ---